 The body does try to acclimatise to these changes to improve oxygen uptake.
 One way it does this is to increase its breathing rate.
-The kidneys also send more water to the bladder as urine to rid the body of more fluid - this helps to make the blood thicker and this can continue for several weeks.
+The kidneys also send more water to the bladder as urine to rid the body of more fluid - this helps to make the blood thicker and can continue for several weeks.
 Eventually the body produces a greater number of red blood cells to help increase its oxygen carrying capacity - but it takes time.

 Around 50% of sea-level residents who travel to moderate altitudes (2,400 to 4,250 metres) experience some degree of Acute Mountain Sickness (AMS).
-This is a collection of symptoms that can resemble the flu or a hangover such as a headache, insomnia, shortness of breath, nausea and weakness.
+This is a collection of symptoms that can resemble the flu or a hangover such as headache, insomnia, shortness of breath, nausea, and weakness.
 AMS normally settles within a day or so of the initial ascent.
 In cases, where the symptoms progress the best treatment is to descend 600 to 900 metres.

-If left unchecked, AMS can progress to more serious consequences and these include High-Altitude Pulmonary Edema (HAPE) and High Altitude Cerebral Edema (HACE).
+If left unchecked, AMS can progress to more serious consequences and these include High-Altitude Pulmonary Edema (HAPE) or High Altitude Cerebral Edema (HACE).
 In HAPE, body fluids leak into the lungs and interfere with respiration.
 Symptoms include a hacking cough and increased rates of breathing and pulse.
 If this is allowed to advance then bubbling noises will become evident during breathing.
 The key way to treat HAPE is descent and a descent of 900 metres will resolve most cases.
 In HACE, vessels in the brain may respond to the stress of high altitude by leaking, causing the brain to swell.
 Early symptoms included reduced coordination, headache and loss of energy.
 Nausea and vomiting may also be present.
-HACE can strike at altitudes as low as 3000 metres and descent is critical to survival.
+HACE can strike at altitudes as low as 3000 metres and descent is critical for survival.

-How do we prepare for high altitude?
+How do I prepare for high altitude?

-- Stay properly hydrated.
+Stay properly hydrated.
 Acclimatisation is often accompanied by fluid loss, so you need to drink lots of fluids to remain properly hydrated.
 The best indication of proper hydration is clear urine.

-- Avoid tobacco, alcohol and other depressant drugs.
-These decrease the respiratory drive during sleep resulting in a worsening of symptoms.
+Avoid tobacco, alcohol and other depressant drugs.
+These decrease the respiratory drive during sleep, resulting in a worsening of symptoms.

-- Ensure that you are in good health so that your body can acclimatise efficiently.Research indicates that antioxidants (naturally occurring plant nutrients such as Vitamin C and Vitamin E) can be effective in preventing AMS.
+Ensure that you are in good health so that your body can acclimatise efficiently.Research indicates that antioxidants (naturally occurring plant nutrients such as Vitamins C and E) can be effective in preventing AMS.
 It is recommended that you obtain these antioxidants through eating a nutritious whole food diet.